 I am 18 months post tkr and I still ice if I feel I need it.
 My knee just doesn’t hurt anymore.
 It’s still swollen, however.
 I was told by my surgeon that it probably always will be.
 That’s fine with me.

-Immediately after exercise it was tender and pink.
+During the first weeks post-tkr- after exercise it was tender and pink.
 Now it’s not.
 It just looks like a fat knee with a large scar going down the center of it.